Leonardo2718/Lepton_Editor/README.md

 platform and relatively lightweight.

 At the moment, Lepton Editor is still in early alpha state.
-I am actively developing new features so it will be a little buggy.
-However, I will do my best to make it stable enough so its at least usable.
+I am actively developing new features so it will be buggy.

 ### Current Features
 - syntax highlighting for :
   - C/C++
   - Python
   - Octave/Matlab
+- auto indentation
+- brace matching

 See the other README files to add new languages and highlighting styles.